-Based on a poll conducted by the Water Security Agency in May 2016, 83.6 per cent of people polled strongly agreed or agreed they are confident in the safety of their own drinking water (Table 20).
-These polling results continue to show a high level of confidence but indicate a 5.7 per cent decrease since the previous year.
-The results are 11.6 per cent greater than December 2001, when 72 per cent of people surveyed were very or somewhat confident in the quality of their tap water.
-Announcements regarding the quality of water supplied by the Buffalo Pound Water Treatment Plant in April 2016 may have influenced polling results this year.
+Based on a poll conducted by the Water Security Agency in May 2017, 86.4 per cent of people polled strongly agreed or agreed they are confident in the safety of their own drinking water (Table 18).
+These polling results continue to show a high level of confidence and indicate a 2.8 per cent increase since the previous year.
+The results are 14.4 per cent greater than December 2001, when 72 per cent of people surveyed were very or somewhat confident in the quality of their tap water.
 Actions such as waterworks inspections, implementation of water quality standards, water related workshops, consumer education efforts, media coverage of water contamination events affecting larger centres, and consumer notification help maintain confidence in the safety of drinking water at a relatively high level, in the mid to high 80 per cent range since 2003.
 Ongoing attention to these elements of drinking water protection will help to maintain the high level of public confidence in safety of drinking water in the future.
 The measure is important since it provides an indication of how efforts to ensure safe drinking water are progressing.

-Table 21: Summary of regional polling results on survey respondents indicating that they are very or somewhat confident in the quality of their tap water
+Table 19: Summary of regional polling results on survey respondents indicating that they are very or somewhat confident in the quality of their tap water

-% Somewhat and April 2015 May 2016 Strongly Agreeing North Regina Saskatoon South North Regina Saskatoon South Saskatchewan residents have safe drinking water.
-88.8% 85.2% 90.4% 83.9% 78.3% 84.7% 83.8% 81.7% I am confident that my drinking water is safe.
-87.5% 90.3% 93.7% 87.3% 79.6% 84.1% 90.5% 81.4%
+% Somewhat and May 2016 May 2017 Strongly Agreeing North Regina Saskatoon South North Regina Saskatoon South Saskatchewan residents have safe drinking water.
+78.3% 84.7% 83.8% 81.7% 71.8% 82.1% 84.7% 81.1% I am confident that my drinking water is safe.
+79.6% 84.1% 90.5% 81.4% 79.5% 90.4% 94.3% 83.3%